PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

 .. note::

-   Any specification or data section in a VRPLIB-formatted file that is *not* in the glossary below is not understood by PyVRP, and will be silently ignored.
+   Any specification or data section in a VRPLIB-formatted file that is *not* defined in the glossaries below is not understood by PyVRP, and will be silently ignored.

 Specifications